 Found a little friend while snorkeling!
 Great Barrier Reed, Cairns, Queensland – Photo

 6. MOVE TO AUSTRALIA.

 YAY!
 It’s ACTUALLY time!
-Make sure you have all your essentials with you, whatever you have chosen them to be.
+Make sure you have all your essentials with you for moving to Australia, whatever you have chosen them to be.

 Things to be Prepared for upon arrival:

 - Strange, plastic, colorful money – no, that is not a candy wrapper.
 That is Australian money.
 It’s waterproof.

 - Sexy Accents.
 Everywhere. – It starts the minute you get off the plane and hear the automated messages bellowing through the airport.
 And they never stop!